 You can also file a charge with the EEOC.
 The EEOC will investigate your claim and determine whether there is enough evidence to pursue legal action against the employer.
 If choosing to pursue a lawsuit, hiring an experienced employment attorney can help you through the process.

 The pregnancy discrimination lawyers at Yadegar, Minoofar & Soleymani LLP have over 85 years of combined experience helping clients seek justice.
-Schedule a free consultation with our team today by calling (310) 919-0091.
+Schedule a free evaluation with our team today by calling (310) 499-0140.